sphllzulu/ToDoReact/README.md

 Authorisation: Only the logged-in user can access their own tasks.
 Validation: Input fields for login, registration, and to-do items are properly validated to prevent errors and bad data.

-## Contributing
-We welcome contributions from the community!
-To contribute:
-Fork the repository.
-Create a new feature branch (git checkout -b feature/your-feature).
-Make your changes.
-Commit your changes (git commit -m 'Add new feature').
-Push to the branch (git push origin feature/your-feature).
-Open a Pull Request.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.